MS-092/WADS_FP/README.md

 # Help Desk and Ticketing System
+Simple overview of the begginningg of our project.

 ## Overview
 This project is a Help Desk and Ticketing System developed as part of the final group project for our course.
 The system is designed to manage and streamline handling customer support requests and issues.